The Short Version

 Asphalt Shingle Roofs

-Asphalt Shingles are the most commonly installed product across the State of Florida.
+Asphalt Shingles are the most commonly installed material in Florida.
 This is because of their versatility, cost-effectiveness, and durability.

 Asphalt and Architectural shingles are offered in a variety of colors and styles that give homeowners the option to match their home and style.
 Rated for High Wind Zones like Jacksonville, these shingles are built to last 15 to 30 years, depending on exposure.